ChangWynn/CV/README.md

 ### Positive attitude & Resilience
 - Displayed a positive and upbeat attitude across past experiences to ensure an enjoyable experience for patrons and deliver exceptional customer service.
-- Demonstrated a naturally fierce resilience in handling high-pressure situations encountered while dealing with high-value customers at the Metropolitan Mayfair Casino.
+- Demonstrated a fierce resilience in handling high-pressure situations encountered while dealing with high-value customers at the Metropolitan Mayfair Casino.
 - Awarded 'Role Model' for excellent customer service, exemplary attitude and exceptional dealing skills during employment at the Empire Casino.

 ### Growth Mindset